An exotic flavour from the nineteenth century

 The ice cream was moulded, or served in small ice glasses.
 It could also be served at the table from a large double-walled vessel with ice in the outer vessel and on the rimmed lid.
 The beautiful eighteenth-century French serving vessel on the left was used for serving the tamarind water ice at Ivan Day’s.
 There is a page on his website on Georgian Ices and Victorian Bombes.

-Tamarinde, an exotic flavouring
+Tamarind, an exotic flavour

 Cooke presents a flavour that is not present in Emy’s book on ice: tamarind.
 Tamarind is the fruit of a tree that originates from Africa, Tamarindus indica.
 As the name indicates, tamarind was introduced to the Indian sub-continent early in history.
 The botanical name even mentions India twice: the Arab tamar hindi means “date from India”.
 So, Tamarindus indica means “the Indian date from India”.